-The Maximum Loss Limit (MLL) is a trailing drawdown set at 4% of all account sizes here at Alpha Futures.
+The Maximum Loss Limit (MLL) is a trailing drawdown set at 4% on all Standard Account sizes, and 3.5% on all Advanced Account sizes here at Alpha Futures.
 This allows traders to pick whichever account size they please without having to change their style.
 Most of the industry operates with a 3% MLL on accounts larger than $50k.

 How is it calculated?